- Rebooting Basics

 For political reasons, brain research isolating Internet porn addicts from plain old Internet addicts has been missing.
 In addition to the Cambridge study, numerous brain studies on "Internet addicts" have been published since this article was initially written, and all have found the same fundamental brain changes as seen in drug addicts.
 The studies did not assess what percentage of research subjects were addicted to Internet porn.
 However, it would be illogical to conclude that high levels of Internet porn use cannot change the brain, when junk food, video games, gambling, and "the Internet" have already been proven to do so (see Recent Internet Addiction Studies Include Porn).

-The American Society of Addiction Medicine (ASAM) hammered the final nail in the porn debate coffin in August, 2011, ten months after I first wrote this intro article.
+The American Society of Addiction Medicine (ASAM) hammered the final nail in the porn debate coffin in August, 2011, ten months after this intro article appeared.
 America’s top addiction experts at ASAM released their sweeping new definition of addiction.
 The new definition echoes the major points made on this website.
 Foremost, behavioral addictions affect the brain in the same fundamental ways as drugs do.
 In other words, addiction is one disease (condition), not many.
 For all practical purposes, this new definition ends the debate over whether sex and porn addictions are "real addictions."
 ASAM explicitly states that sexual behavior addictions exist and must be caused by the same major brain changes found in substance addictions.
 In fact, a newly created behavioral addiction category will appear in the revised DSM-5, and, in time, Internet addictions will have to be added to bring the DSM into alignment with addiction research (see - National Institue of Mental Health: DSM is flawed and outdated.)

 Here's a excellent peer-reviewed journal article of where addiction neuroscience is with respect to porn addiction: Pornography addiction – a supranormal stimulus considered in the context of neuroplasticity (2013).